ddcrane/readme-generator/README.md

   ## Usage

-  make stuff
+  Only for the Legend of Zelda. nothing else.
+There is only Zelda.

   ## License

-This project uses the Boost license.
+This project uses the MIT license.

   ## Contributing

-  only guns
+  Be nice and talk about the Legend of Zelda.

   ## Tests